-Not having the ability to open up, be tender, and share intimate parts of ourselves with the person we’re in a relationship with, will bring a certain uncomfortableness that can’t be removed unless we’re able to walk through the door of vulnerability.
+Not having the ability to open up, be tender, and share intimate parts of ourselves with the person we’re in a relationship with will cause a certain level of discomfort that cannot be removed unless we’re able to walk through the door of vulnerability.
 About 10 months ago, I started dating this young lady.
 After about 20 minutes, I knew she was not a person I could be vulnerable with.
 Why?
 Because she was not looking for anything substantial.
 This is important to note.
 Why would someone who is looking for commitment be vulnerable with someone who is looking for the opposite?
 This is one of the unfortunate things about the era we live in.
 Many people, men, and women are dating one another purely for superficial reasons.
 However, the goal of relationship vulnerability should be to establish a deep connection with another human being.
 It’s about expressing insecurities, fears, and character flaws with someone, knowing that the person can be trusted with the information.

-4 Trust Yourself: Know that whatever you share will not hurt you in any way as long as you are being authentic and true to yourself.
+- Trust Yourself: Know that whatever you share will not hurt you in any way as long as you are being authentic and true to yourself.
 This comes with a caveat.
-If the person starts trying to manipulate or harm by using the information being shared, this might be a clear sign that the relationship can’t continue.
+If the person starts trying to manipulate or cause harm by using the information being shared, this is a clear indication that the relationship can’t continue.
 Share what you feel comfortable with when you feel comfortable sharing it.
 It’s about being sure of yourself and confident enough in your life to know you are strong enough to deal with anything that comes your way.
 No doubt about it, being vulnerable is about peeling back layers of yourself that are uncomfortable.

 Isn’t that part of being alive though?
 When you trust your instincts, what do you have to fear?
 Nothing.
 Throw fear out of the window.
 You will know all the time when to open curtains to your soul and when to close the blinds.
-Remember, it’s not so much about what you open up about, but the process in which you take to do it.
+Remember, vulnerability is a process.
 How do you know when to be vulnerable with someone?
 Use these steps and you will never doubt yourself again.

 Follow me on Instagram: @louis_morris_coaching